Jin-Baek/Jin-Baek/README.md

 I am interested in ML / DL , especially Digital Image Processing and Computer Vision.<br><br>
 I started studying data and artificial intelligence in 2021, and I plan to actively participate in , <br>
-✅ bioinformatics labs  ✅ university cooperative studies  ✅ contests such as Kaggle and Dacon  ✅ dissertation reviews
+✅ labs  ✅ university cooperative studies  ✅ contests such as Kaggle and Dacon  ✅ dissertation reviews

 🌱 I’m currently working on [ML](https://github.com/Jin-Baek/Machine_Learning-python)